webpack/webpack.js.org/content/guides/caching.md

 ... we can see that all three have.
 This is because the [`module.id`](/api/module-variables#module-id-commonjs-) of each is incremental by default, so...

-- The `main` bundle changed because of it's new content.
+- The `main` bundle changed because of its new content.
-- The `vendor` bundle changed because it's `module.id` was changed.
+- The `vendor` bundle changed because its `module.id` was changed.
 - And, the `runtime` bundle changed because it now contains a reference to a new module.

 The first and last are expected -- it's the `vendor` hash we want to fix.
 Luckily, there are two plugins that can help us out with this dilemma.
-First, the [`NamedModulesPlugin`](/plugins/named-modules-plugin) which the path to the module rather than a numerical ID.
+The first is the [`NamedModulesPlugin`](/plugins/named-modules-plugin), which will use the path to the module rather than a numerical ID.
 While this plugin is useful during development for easier to read output, it does take a bit longer to run.
 The second option is the [`HashedModuleIdsPlugin`](/plugins/hashed-module-ids-plugin), which is what we'll use as these examples are more targeted toward production builds:

 __webpack.config.js__